xtuml/bridgepoint/doc-bridgepoint/notes/10227_class_ops/10227_class_ops_int.md

 (color and shape) to its instance based counterpart.
 The red superscript "S" remains as the indicator for class based.

+10.2 A small change was needed in `create_object_action.inc` and `aooaofooa_hierarchy.pei.sql` to assure that the correct new icon was used in model compare and CME menus.

 ### End